kostajh/rebuild/README.md

 ## Drush Rebuild

-Drush Rebuild is a utility for rebuilding your local development environments, using your existing Drush aliases and an easy-to-read `rebuild.info` file that defines the tasks for rebuilding your local environment.
+Drush Rebuild is a utility for rebuilding your local development environments, using your existing Drush aliases and an easy-to-read config file that defines the tasks for rebuilding your local environment.

 [![Build Status](https://travis-ci.org/kostajh/rebuild.png?branch=7.x-1.x)](https://travis-ci.org/kostajh/rebuild)